The Bittersweet Truth - How Processed Foods & Sugar Creates the Top 10 Chronic Diseases We Die Of

 Once the food industry learned these “hacks” it was game over for public health.
 There was money to be made and lots of it, irrespective of the impact on public health.

 In 1967, a scientific study revealed the true etiology of diabetes and heart disease.
 It wasn't saturated fat, nor was it cholesterol.
-It’s sugar.
+It’s was found to be sugar.
 But this information was covered up because the sugar industry knew the results of the studies would kill sales, costing them billions in profits.
 So, the sugar companies did what any self-respecting, publicly traded company threatened with catastrophic losses and irate investors would do.
 They paid respectable scientists to lie to the public and spin the findings by claiming sugar is harmless.
-The Sugar Research Foundation paid several Harvard scientists $65,000 each to dismiss multiple-long term studies, the first of which proved sugar caused arteriosclerosis (arterial plaques that clog arteries) but was completely ignored.
+The Sugar Research Foundation paid several Harvard scientists $65,000 each to dismiss multiple-long term studies, the first of which proved sugar caused arteriosclerosis (arterial plaques that clog arteries) and heart disease but was completely ignored.
 They blamed animal proteins and fats, and then advocated a national seismic shift in diet from foods and meats high in fat, to low-fat foods.

 But they had one problem.
 Absent of all the fat, these foods tasted very unappealing.
 Solution?
 Add sugar; and oh, how they added the sugar!
 In the coming years, US sugar, consumption, tripled, and no surprise to anyone, Type 2 Diabetes, insulin resistance, vascular disease, obesity, and countless other chronic diseases did as well.